tmaiaroto/aegis/README.md

 Go's normal logging will work and end up in CloudWatch.
 Additionally, logrus is available under `lambda.Log` and a hook has been added for CloudWatch.
 Additional hooks can be added for other centralized logging solutions.

+#### Testing Locally

+Sometimes it's handy to test your Lambda function before deploying to AWS.
+Aegis allows you to do so if you are using its router.
+While a `router.Listen()` is used for Lambda (via stdio), a `router.Gateway()` is used for starting a local web server (you can configure the port by setting `router.GatewayPort` it's `:9999` by default).

+When writing your app using the router and making this gateway, you can simply use `go run main.go` for example and test your Lambda without even building your app let alone deploying to AWS.

+This makes it very convenient to test while you develop, but keep in mind that not all data normally found in a Lambda Event and Context are available to you.

+Also keep in mind that there is no Lambda for IAM roles to be assigned to.
+So your local AWS credentials will need to be valid for any AWS services you want to use.

 #### Not Using Aegis Handler for your Lambda

 What if you want to use another Lambda function?
 You can!
 Just keep mind it's a Lambda Proxy.
 This means